My awards for the best sites to give you the best way to learn French online for free!

 Langmedia is a project with 5 colleges in Massachusetts in the USA and has a special mission to provide materials in languages less-commonly offered by colleges and universities in the United States.
 I have chosen it because it is the only one I have found that gives resources for regional French dialects such as Morocco, Senegal, Martinique and Luxembourg.

-We say: Eclectique !
+We say in French: Eclectique !

 Madame Shackelford Wiki